Total Drama: Revenge of the Island: Episode finale variations

 For every season, the show's producers create two alternate endings for the final episode, such that the winner seen in one country's broadcasts is the runner-up in other countries (and vice versa) where the show airs.
-Cameron is the original winner in Canada, but he is also shown as the winner in Australia, Bulgaria, Croatia, Denmark, France, Hungary, Israel, Italy, Latin America and Brazil (Cartoon Network), the Middle East, the Netherlands, New Zealand, Portugal, Russia, Serbia, Singapore, Spain, South Africa, Finland, Japan, Latin America, Brazil, Norway, Poland, Romania and Sweden, Turkey, and United Kingdom.
+Cameron is the original winner in Canada, but he is also shown as the winner in Australia, Bulgaria, Croatia, Denmark, France, Hungary, Israel, Italy, Latin America and Brazil (Cartoon Network), the Middle East, the Netherlands, New Zealand, Portugal, Russia, Serbia, Singapore, Spain, South Africa, Finland, Japan, Latin America, Brazil, Norway, Poland, Romania, and Sweden, Turkey, and the United Kingdom.
 Lightning is the original runner-up in Canada, but he is also the winner in the United States and the Philippines.

+When the season finale aired in the United States, the penultimate episode and finale were aired together and advertised as a 1-hour finale where viewers could vote for a winner.
+Although Zoey places 3rd no matter what, viewers were allowed to vote for her on Cartoon Network's website.

 Characters

 The primary cast of Total Drama: Revenge of the Island which as shown from left to right are: